-Whether you have an above-ground pool or an inground pool, a pool cover is a great way to keep your swimming area clean and safe.
+Whether you have an above-ground or inground pool, a pool cover is a great way to keep your swimming area clean and safe.
 A pool cover also prevents evaporation, which means you’ll save money on water bills.
 But a sagging pool cover can be unsightly and dangerous.
 A sagging pool cover can cause water to accumulate, leading to mold and mildew growth.
 However, there are a few things that you can do to fix and prevent sagging pool covers, and I will cover these methods in this article.

 - You need a pool cover to keep your pool clean and safe; a cover also prevents evaporation, so you’ll save on water bills.